probe-lab/network-measurements/results/rfm19-dht-routing-table-health.md

 ![alt text](../implementations/rfm19-dht-routing-table-health/plots/known-peers-among-20-closest.png)

 The plot displays the Probability Density Function (PDF) and Cumulative Distribution Function (CDF) of the number of peers, among the 20 closest to a node `N`, in `N`'s routing table, for all nodes `N`.
 It shows that 61.09% of the peers have all of their 20 closest peers in their routing table, which is expected in a network with no churn.
 Only 4.79% of the nodes know less than 18 of their 20 closest peers, which is surprisingly good given the high churn rate as studied in [RFM2](./rfm2-uptime-and-churn.md).
 0.102% of the nodes know less than 5 of their 20 closest peers.
-These results show how resilient the Kademlia routing table is, in these sense that nodes will always be reachable from the network.
+These results show how resilient the Kademlia routing table is, in the sense that nodes will always be reachable from the network.
 Even if the Nebula Crawler cannot detect unreachable nodes, it is very unlikely that many nodes are unreachable given the distribution above.

 ### Closest Peers distribution in k-buckets